 The hopper capacity is 40 lb. which helps to cut the time spend in refuelling.
 It has an extended burn time of up to 20 hours with output of 30 000 BTU.
 For ease of access, it has magnetic side panelled door to reach the interior of the stove.

 The unit has close clearance tolerance and a simple easy to install design which makes this unit a welcome addition to any type of room.

-The modern design of Forester Pellet Stove will easily blend in with any decor.
+The modern design of the Forester stove will easily blend in with any decor.
 It features a large air wash glass window for viewing; the glass is capable of staying clean on its own.

 No installation guide is included.
 The auto-ignition feature can reportedly stop working sometimes; you can ignite manually or get a replacement.
 It requires regular cleaning and maintenance for uninterrupted operation.

-The R5824 Pellet Stove is eligible for tax credit (burns clean), EPA certified with very little impact on the environment.
+The R5824 is eligible for tax credit (burns clean), EPA certified with very little impact on the environment.
 This efficient unit has a mobile design making it eligible for outdoor use as well.
-The Forester Pellet Stove is EPA Certified, clean-burning (tax credit eligible) and has a low environmental impact.
+The unit is EPA Certified, clean-burning (tax credit eligible) and has a low environmental impact.

 It is an economical choice for smaller households, this energy saving heater costs less than a $1,000.
 The unit is outside air compatible for added efficiency and mobile home use.